International North–South Transport Corridor: Objectives

 The primary objective of the NSTC project is to reduce costs in terms of time and money over the traditional route currently being used.
-Analysts predict by having improved transport connectivity between Russia, Central Asia, Iran and India their respective bilateral trade volumes will increase.
-A study conducted by the Federation of Freight Forwarders’ Associations in India (FFFAI) www.fffai.org found the route is, "30% cheaper and 40% shorter than the current traditional route".
-Analysts predict the corridor is likely to increase trade connectivity between major cities such as Mumbai, Moscow, Tehran, Baku, Bandar Abbas, Astrakhan, Bandar Anzali etc.
+Analysts predict that improving transport connectivity between Russia, Central Asia, Iran, and India will increase their respective bilateral trade volumes.
+A study conducted by the Federation of Freight Forwarders Associations in India (FFFAI) www.fffai.org found that the route is "30% cheaper and 40% shorter than the current traditional route".
+Analysts predict that the corridor is likely to increase trade connectivity between major cities such as Mumbai, Moscow, Tehran, Baku, Bandar Abbas, Astrakhan, Bandar Anzal, etc.

 Benefts of INSTC

 The positioning of the INSTC as an alternative to the conventional deep sea Suez Canal route is another major advantage of this route, taking into account geostrategic and economic diplomacy for all the involved countries, particularly Iran and Russia, both of which are subject to U.S. sanctions, in addition to the fact that it is more cost-effective and saves a significant amount of travel time.

-According to a survey by ‘Federation of Freight Forwarders Associations in India (FFFAI) found INSTC is "30 percent cheaper and 40 percent shorter than the traditional route via the Suez Canal."
+A survey by the Federation of Freight Forwarders Associations in India (FFFAI) www.fffai.org found that INSTC is "30 percent cheaper and 40 percent shorter than the traditional route via the Suez Canal."